MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 | An error occurred!
 You are in the CATCH block |
 ```

-sometimes the default esrror the query throws is very useful, and by overriding it using CATCH with error statement we lose the default, however can still retrieve it using
+sometimes the default error the query throws is very useful, and by overriding it using CATCH with error statement we lose the default, however can still retrieve it using
-Error functions
+**Error functions**

 `ERROR_NUMBER()` returns the number of the error.
 `ERROR_SEVERITY()` returns te error severity (11-19)